-QIPCO British Champions Day 2017, to be held on 21st October at Ascot Racecourse, will feature an Opening Ceremony to kick off the day’s racing, at which renowned sporting Soprano Laura Wright will perform.
+QIPCO British Champions Day 2017, held at Ascot Racecourse, featured an Opening Ceremony to kick off the day’s racing, at which renowned sporting Soprano Laura Wright performed.

-Eclipsemagazine.co.uk asked Laura for her thoughts about the day, beginning with how did you become interested in horseracing?
+Eclipsemagazine.co.uk chatted with Laura ahead of the day, beginning with: how did you become interested in horseracing?

 Laura: I grew up with horses, but in a more domestic environment.
 My mum was a showjumper when she was younger and I’d grown up having riding lessons.
 I became interested in the racing side in my early twenties, when I would go to Newmarket races (most local to me) the whole day blew me away… the racing, the fashion and the music there just isn’t another sport like it.
 I then became more involved when I developed my role as a singer at sporting events, including British Champions Day!